 It is a late night in June in Wisconsin’s beautiful Kickapoo Valley and I am straining to hear the calls of frogs around me.
 It’s not that they’re faint, it’s that there are too many of them, coming from the woods in all directions.
 I try to remember what a seasoned birder once told me—that picking one species out of the cacophony is a lot like training yourself to hear just the violin section of an orchestra.
 Do I hear Leopard Frogs?
 Maybe.
 Treefrogs?
 Sure, but is it the Gray or the Cope’s Gray?
 Chorus Frogs?
 I think so.
-I cup my hands around my ears and listen again.
+I’m trying to identify individual calls for the Wisconsin Frog and Toad survey.
+I cup my hands around my ears, listening for frogs again.

 And then, through the din, comes a call I can’t miss.
 It sounds like what I imagine is a spaceship landing somewhere nearby and I know I’ve got it: the American Toad.
 Suddenly they’re everywhere, surrounding me, like space amphibians coming to our planet to tell us Earthlings their stories.
 I am relieved to finally have gotten one call right and try to commit it to memory.

-I’m out this evening on a frog blitz field trip with the Natural Resources Foundation of Wisconsin, learning about how to participate in the Wisconsin Frog and Toad Survey, America’s longest-running frog and toad calling survey.
+I’m out this evening on a frog blitz Field Trip with the Natural Resources Foundation of Wisconsin, learning about how to participate in the Wisconsin Frog and Toad Survey, America’s longest-running frog and toad calling survey.
 The project officially began in 1984, after conservationists had noticed a steep decline in a number of Wisconsin’s frog species: the Northern Leopard Frog, the American Bullfrog and the Blanchard’s Cricket Frog.
-Today more than 132 volunteers run more than 130 survey routes throughout the state, helping the Wisconsin Department of Natural Resources track trends in population size and location.
+Today well over 100 volunteers run more than 130 survey routes throughout the state, helping the Wisconsin Department of Natural Resources track trends in population size and location.

 “Calling surveys are an extremely efficient and effective way to monitor populations statewide,” said Andrew Badje, a DNR conservation biologist and Wisconsin Frog and Toad Survey coordinator.
 “Volunteers can cover much more ground than any single DNR team could in a year, and at a much reduced cost.
 The DNR is receiving a comprehensive statewide inventory of frog distribution, relative abundance, and long-term trends.
 In addition, data collected aids the DNR in determining where localized projects can best conserve populations of rare frogs.
 These volunteers are out doing something fun that also really makes a difference.”